thoughtbot/ruby-science/book/solutions/extract_decorator.md

 Decorators can be used to lay new concerns on top of existing objects without modifying existing classes.
-They combine best with small classes with few methods, and make the most sense when adding behavior to existing methods, rather than adding new methods.
+They combine best with small classes with few methods, and make the most sense when modifying the behavior of existing methods, rather than adding new methods.

-The steps for extracting a decorator vary depending on the initial state, but there are some frequent steps:
+The steps for extracting a decorator vary depending on the initial state, but they often include the following:

-* Extract a new decorator class, starting with the alternative behavior.
+1. Extract a new decorator class, starting with the alternative behavior.
-* Compose the decorator from the original class.
+2. Compose the decorator in the original class.
-* Move state specific to the alternate behavior into the decorator.
+3. Move state specific to the alternate behavior into the decorator.
-* Invert control, applying the decorator to the original class from its container, rather than composing the decorator from the original class.
+4. Invert control, applying the decorator to the original class from its container, rather than composing the decorator from the original class.

 ### Uses

 * Eliminate [Large Classes](#large-class) by extracting concerns.
-* Eliminate [Divergent Change](#divergent-change) and follow the [Open Closed Principle](#open-closed-principle) by making it easier to layer on new behaviors without modifying existing classes.
+* Eliminate [Divergent Change](#divergent-change) and follow the [Open Closed Principle](#open-closed-principle) by making it easier to modify behavior without modifying existing classes.
 * Prevent conditional logic from leaking by making decisions earlier.

 ### Example